DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDropDownEditor/1 Configuration/acceptCustomValue.md

 ---
 ---
 ##### shortDescription
-Specifies whether or not the UI component allows an end-user to enter a custom value.
+Specifies whether or not the UI component allows an end user to enter a custom value.

 ---